Go Template Walkthrough Guide

 You have a task named "Test templates" with description: "Let's test a template to see the magic."

-, without needing to create or parse it again by providing the struct you want to use to the Execute
+We can reuse the same template `t`, without needing to create or parse it again by providing the struct you want to use to the `Execute` function again:

 ...